Kenyan police fire teargas, arrest marchers protesting at brutality

 "The police have been killing a lot of people ...
 During this pandemic, it has gotten worse," said Michael Njau, an activist at Kiamaiko Justice Centre.

-Police were not immediately available to respond to multiple requests for comment.
+Police said they broke up the protests as social gatherings are currently restricted under lockdown-related measures and demonstrators had not notified authorities of their plans.

+Philip Ndolo, Nairobi regional police commander, told Reuters more than 50 activists had been arrested but that they would be released on cash bail.

-Rights group Amnesty International said Kenyan police had killed at least 100 people in 2020, with 21 related to COVID infractions, such as curfew or mask violations.
-In March, in the first 10 days of the curfew, at least six people were killed, Human Rights Watch has said.
+Rights group Amnesty International said Kenyan police had killed at least 100 people in 2020, with 21 related to COVID-19lockdown infractions, such as curfew or mask violations.

 Over the weekend, protesters in western Kenya set fire to a police station after an officer allegedly killed a hawker for selling fake hand sanitisers.
 The officer was taken into police custody, a police report seen by Reuters said.